-In my recent Digital Drop-in webinar titled “Your Pitch Can Hit a High Note with the Media: Here’s How!”
-I dove into my experience working with a regional publication and how public relations specialists can earn journalists’ trust, why certain topics are chosen over others, what made certain emails stand out.
-While the advice can generally apply to anyone pitching the media, I specifically geared it to folks in the tourism industry.
+In my Digital Drop-in Webinar with the JB Media Institute titled, “Your Pitch Can Hit a High Note with the Media: Here’s How,” I dove into my experience working with a regional publication and how public relations specialists can earn journalists’ trust, why certain topics are chosen over others, and what made certain emails stand out.
+While the advice can generally apply to anyone pitching the media, I specifically geared it toward folks in the tourism industry.

 One Example of How to Get Noticed